F 3 GEOGRAPHY

 • Underground drainage

-• Identify drainage patterns and description
+• Identify drainage patterns and description.

--Drainage pattern is the layout of a river and its tributaries on the landscape.
+Drainage pattern is the layout of a river and its tributaries on the landscape.

 a) Dendritic

--Resembles a tree trunk and branches or veins of a leaf.
+Resembles a tree trunk and branches or veins of a leaf.

--Tributaries join the main river at acute angles.
+Tributaries join the main river at acute angles.

 Image From EcoleBooks.com

-a) Trellis
+b) Trellis

-Tributaries join the main river and other tributaries at right angles
+Tributaries join the main river and other tributaries at right angles.

 Common in folded areas where rivers flow downwards separated by vertical uplands.